By Brad Beckstrom

 But what about essentials, look at Whole Foods ain’t it cool?
 All that tasty, healthy stuff.
 Not really.
 All that awesomeness leads to more spending, more time.

 Still want lots of choices?
-Still want to go to the store?
+Still want to spend time shopping?
 Just look for fewer choices.
 Instead of a Super Target or WalMart, try limiting your choice to a smaller market like Trader Joe’s where you can just focus on the food and not be distracted by the latest sale on sweatpants and patio furniture.
 You’ll be in and out of there quicker, save some time and money.
 You’ll be experiencing the freedom of limiting your options.